When the weather is cold on Long Island, enjoying a warm cup of tea with your favorite little person is a wonderful way

 This cafe is comfortable and relaxed.
 Enjoy its vast tea and coffee menu along with healthy food choices and spooky decor in a century-old house.
 Be advised, though: The cafe does not accommodate groups larger than 6 and does not take reservations or credit cards.
 Bring cash if you and your child want to sample its fare.

 Step inside the glorious Manor House to find the Hidden Oak Cafe, which offers a menu of freshly prepared food, including sandwiches, quiches, soups, pies, and more.
 "Victorian Tea" comes complete with finger sandwiches, scones, a fresh pot, and catering, but must be booked 24 hours in advance.
 Winter hours (November-March) are 11am-3:30pm; summer hours (April-October) are 11am-4pm.
 The cafe is closed on Mondays.
 Masks are required upon entrance.

 Along with traditional British high tea, Robinson's serves up baked desserts, including these colorful macaroons.

 This cozy, antiques-filled tea room serves traditional British high tea (loose tea leaves with a diffuser), along with scones, finger sandwiches and light lunches.
 Freshly baked desserts, hot chocolate, and a selection of low-sugar desserts are also available.
 Children get their own teapot with every kids' meal.
 Reservations are recommended and can be made online.

 After savoring tea and scones, browse the gift shop at The Secret Garden tea room.

 This spot is adorable and has a large menu.
 However, children must be 7 or older.
-It offers several options, including dessert tea, a cream tea, a snack tea, and, of course, a full afternoon tea.
+Options include dessert tea, cream tea, snack tea, and, of course, a full afternoon tea.
 The cafe recommends this experience for kids 7 and older and asks to be notified 24 hours in advance for dietary restrictions.